chandramouli224/Heart_Data/README.md

-# Heart_Data_Kaggle
+# Heart_Data
-Predicting heart diseases from Heart Data UCI kaggle
+Predicting heart diseases from Heart Data UCI

 Here I'm going to predict whether a person has a heart disease or not